Halliburton-Landmark/gdp/adm/docker/README.md

   mappings may be accessed.
 At the moment there is no default, but there probably should be until we come up with a scalable, federated solution.
 In the meantime, there can be only one of these in any GDP cluster.
-Inherited from `swarm.gdp.namedb.host`.
+Inherited from `swarm.gdp.hongdb.host`.

 # Running Docker Instances